-Chevron Phillips Chemical Company LP (Chevron Phillips Chemical or the Company) offers an Employee Assistance Program (EAP), administered by Magellan Healthcare for U.S. employees and by Aetna International for U.S. payroll expatriate employees.
+Chevron Phillips Chemical Company LP (Chevron Phillips Chemical or the Company) offers an Employee Assistance Program (EAP), administered by Magellan Healthcare.
 The EAP is provided to all employees regardless of their participation in a Chevron Phillips Chemical medical plan.
 All employees are automatically enrolled in the EAP from their first day of employment.